Text auf Deutsch

 Reich Association of Jews in Germany,

-and Mr./Mrs./Miss/Mr. and Mrs.____________________
+District Office for Westphaliaand Mr./Mrs./Miss/Mr. and Mrs.____________________

-a) Mr./Mrs./Miss/Mr. and Mrs. ____________________
+legally represented by ______________________1. a) Mr./Mrs./Miss/Mr. and Mrs. ____________________

 recognizes/recognize the following:

 The Jewish homes for the elderly and infirm have a large number of inhabitants who are supported either entirely or partially by Jewish charitable contributions.
 It is in the nature of things that you are currently an inhabitant of a home.
-In order to make it possible for people of limited means and others deserving assistance to stay in a home or to be admitted in the future, it is the duty of those inhabitants who have sufficient means to use their monies set aside for their care not only for themselves, but to contribute to the keep of needy inhabitants.
+In order to make it possible for people of limited means and others deserving assistance to stay in a home or to be admitted in the future, it is the duty of those inhabitants who have sufficient means to use their monies set aside for their care not only for themselves, but to contribute to the keep of needy inhabitants.b) Mr./Mrs./Miss/Mr. and Mrs. ______________________

 buys/buy themselves from ___________ a place in the home

-a) The purchase price will be paid as follows:_____
+for the sum of RM _____________(written out)2. a) The purchase price will be paid as follows:_____

 ______________________________________________________

-b) The purchase price will be paid out of own resources.
+______________________________________________________b) The purchase price will be paid out of own resources.

 The purchase price will be paid by a third party, namely by

 Mr./Mrs./Miss _____________.
-By co-signing this contract, Mr./Mrs./Miss _____________ recognizes its provisions, especially Paragraph 7, as binding.
+By co-signing this contract, Mr./Mrs./Miss _____________ recognizes its provisions, especially Paragraph 7, as binding.3. a) Only items permitted by the authorities may be brought into the home.

 b) These items become property of the Reich Association of Jews in Germany.
 They may be used by the inhabitant on a loan basis.

-a) The Reich association commits itself to provide the inhabitant with a home and food for the rest of his or her life, will have his/her clothing washed, provide needed medical attention and medications, and provide hospitalization.
+4. a) The Reich association commits itself to provide the inhabitant with a home and food for the rest of his or her life, will have his/her clothing washed, provide needed medical attention and medications, and provide hospitalization.

 b) The Reich Association retains the right to transfer inhabitants to other homes or communities, even outside the Old Reich.